FAQ's - Laurel PTO

 - Academic enrichment, including assemblies, bus transportation and fees for field trips, instructional materials, and computer-learning subscriptions

 - Literacy promotion through the support of library programs, book fair events, library book needs, and Pop!
 Pop!
-Read a Lot!
-Challenge fundraising event
+Read-A-Thon! fundraising event

 - Science programs, such as the STEAM Fair

-- Arts promotion through the music program, art supplies, Art in Action, Annual Laurel Art Show and the Spring Fling
+- Arts promotion through the music program, art supplies, Art in Action, and Annual Laurel Art Show

 - Teacher/Parent coordination and support through our Head Room Parents